sandokim/Medical_CNN_IDEA/README.md

 [Multimodal volume-aware detection and segmentation for brain metastases radiosurgery](https://arxiv.org/pdf/1908.05418.pdf)

 [3D Segmentation with Exponential Logarithmic Loss for Highly Unbalanced Object Sizes?](https://arxiv.org/pdf/1809.00076.pdf)

+#### Overfitting 방지법

+We also include a Gaussian noise layer and a dropout layer to avoid overfitting.